Jeanne S. Mam-Luft, MFA

 Susan Honer, MFA

-Susan Honer hails from Southwest Virginia, currently residing in Dayton, Ohio where she is owner of Present Body Pilates, where she teaches Pilates and SmartSpine© Therapeutic Bodywork.
+Susan Honer hails from Southwest Virginia and currently resides in Dayton, Ohio.
+She is owner of Present Body Pilates where she teaches Pilates and SmartSpine™ Therapeutic Bodywork.

 Honer is dancing in her eighth year with MamLuft&Co.
 Dance, with whom she is also a Choreographer and the company’s Pilates Trainer.